InternetMeasurements/measure-x/docs/INSTALLATION.md

     roles: [{ role: 'readWrite', db: 'measurexDB' }] })"
 ```
 Edit the `measure-x/coordinatorConfig.yaml` file to set the MongoDB password.
-The file shoul look like this:
+The file should look like this:
 ```
 mongo:
   ip_server:  127.0.0.1